ericrobolson/valkyrie/valkyrie_core/architecture.md

 # Guiding Principles
 * Use references
 * Do all allocation at startup
-* Dependencies always flow down and are one directional
+* Dependencies (should) always flow down and are one directional
+* Platform specific stuff should be put into a subcrate, then exposed through a common api

 # Project Layout
-* `crates/` contains specific implementations
+* `crates/` contains specific functionality implementations
 * `src/` ties together all crates into one engine

+# OUT OF SCOPE FOR NOW:
+* Multi threaded engine
+* Netcode
+* 3d